-If you are being harassed or have concerns about what constitutes harassment, contact the Title IX officer, Isabel Dees, at 105 Clark Kerr Hall, 831-459-2462.
+If you are being harassed or have concerns about what constitutes harassment, contact the Interim Title IX officer, Kelly Gallagher, via titleix@ucsc.edu or use the Title IX online reporting link (https://ucsc-gme-advocate.symplicity.com/public_report/index.php/pid304388?) to request a consult.
 For a confidential advocate, contact the CARE Office at 831-502-2273 or care@ucsc.edu.